 Rick Remender's run is already shaping up to be this.
 It's either a worthy successor to Ed Brubaker's work, or it's awful.

-Johann Schmidt, better known as The Red Skull, is Arch-Enemy of Captain America and Bastard Understudy to Adolf Hitler himself.
-Once a bitter, psychotic street kid, Schmidt began as a petty criminal with a violent streak.
+Johann Schmidt, better known as The Red Skull, is the Arch-Enemy of Captain America and Bastard Understudy to Adolf Hitler himself.
+Once a bitter, psychotic street kid, this eventual Diabolical Mastermind began as a petty criminal with a violent streak.
 After having his romantic advances rejected by a Jewish girl who'd been nice to him otherwise, Schmidt flew into a rage, killed her, and finding he liked murder, set out to commit it again.
 Convincing a friend to try and assassinate Hitler, Schmidt stepped in and saved Der Fuhrer's life.
 He then donned a Skull-shaped mask and took on the role of a grateful Hitler's spymaster.
 Trapped in suspended animation by Cap, Schmidt awakened in the modern era and resumed his old ways.
 Firmly convinced that Dystopia Justifies the Means and that everyone needs somebody to bully, Schmidt has committed every crime in the proverbial book, from the petty to the grandiose.
 He made several attempts at gaining World Domination through the use of the Cosmic Cube (killing thousands of people every time), attempted to transplant Adolf Hitler's brain into Captain America's body, tried to bodyjack Cap himself on several occasions, and fought The Kingpin for control of the New York drug trade.
-He has manipulated the Scarlet Witch as part of a plan to exterminate the world's mutant population, used his Dust of Death to gruesomely kill any subordinate who fails him or looks at him funny, and has been the mover and shaker behind countless Neo-Nazi movements, fascist governments, and terrorist cells, most notably Hydra and AIM.
+He has manipulated the Scarlet Witch as part of a plan to exterminate the world's mutant population, used his Dust of Death to gruesomely kill any subordinate who fails him or looks at him funny, and has been the mover and shaker behind countless Neo-Nazi movements, fascist governments, and terrorist cells, most notably HYDRA and AIM.
 In a Bad Future he became God Emperor and spent his time triggering natural disasters, then showing up to inform people that he would not be saving them.
 When his daughter, Sin, was born, Schmidt planned to kill her for the crime of being a girl.
 While in a relationship with Mother Night, he brutalised her constantly.
 With an end goal of reducing society to its most primitive, dog-eat-dog levels, Schmidt is universally despised in both the superhero and supervillain communities.

 Besides Skull, we have Arnim Zola, Mad Scientist extraordinaire.
 Zola was a Nazi biochemist in his human years.
 To escape mortality, Zola used his cybernetic brilliance to digitize himself and survive inside robotic shells to continue his experiments.
 One of his worst acts was to create the monstrous Hate-Monger, and afterwards he continued to complete multiple experiments for the Red Skull, his usual employer and master.
 Rick Remender however, shows that Zola was a monster just waiting to cut loose.
 When he and Captain America were lost in Dimension Z, Zola becomes its dictator, and its God.
 He inflicts horrible experiments amongst the people, overwriting their minds to be loyal to him alone and turns others into horrible mutants that he sics on those who don't accept his rule.
 Even his own children there are nothing but pawns, his affection to them fake to manipulate them and he is more than willing to kill them if they do not conform to his wishes.
 Zola, to end his long war with Captain America created a way to get back to Earth, with a bomb that would kill countless innocents before Zola sent his mutants, with the intent of overwriting the minds of the people of earth and mutating others, a process that would kill billions.